 Recommended read: A Short History of Nearly Everything

-Strain profile: An upbeat and friendly strain all around, this beautiful hybrid with its dense purple buds and plenty of glistening trichomes, is one to break out when you’re hanging with friends (the perfect book club strain?) or in need in a serious de-stress session.
+An upbeat and friendly strain all around, this beautiful hybrid with its dense purple buds and plenty of glistening trichomes, is one to break out when you’re hanging with friends (the perfect book club strain?) or in need of a serious de-stress session.